AnuDi3745/ChurnPrediction/README.md

 To view the deployed model, just type:

-> streamlit run "path\CP app.py"
+> python -m streamlit run "path\CP app.py"

-in you python envoirment command prompt.
+in your command prompt.